BEGINNER SURF DESTINATIONS

 - Travel distances between surf spots is very long

-- Not a wide choice of dining available
+- Not a wide choice of dining is available

 - Recent political unrest is again causing instability